-Renewal of funding for year 2 (July 1, 2022 through June 30, 2023) and year 3 (July 1, 2023 through June 30, 2024) of the grant cycle are contingent upon state and federal allocations and the program's ability to meet the required services outlined in the AEL Provider Manual as well as the applicant's grant agreement.
+Renewal of funding for year 3 (July 1, 2023 through June 30, 2024) of the grant cycle is contingent upon state and federal allocations and the program's ability to meet the required services outlined in the AEL Provider Manual as well as the applicant's grant agreement.

-NOTE: A program that did not meet the required services identified in the FY22 grant must submit a continuous improvement plan that targets the specific services not in compliance as a part of the continuation plan.
-Per the FY22 NOFO and Grant Agreement, programs were to serve150 NRS reportable learners, offer at least 1 Bridge Program and have at least 1 ICCB approved ICAPS by June 30, 2022.
+NOTE: A program that did not meet the required services identified in the FY23 grant must submit a continuous improvement plan that targets the specific services not in compliance as a part of the continuation plan.
+Per the FY22 NOFO and Grant Agreement, programs were to serve 150 NRS reportable learners, offer at least 1 Bridge Program and have at least 1 ICCB approved ICAPS by June 30, 2023.